Ketamine Infusion Therapy Treatment Considerations

 Drug Disposal and Diversion Prevention

-Implement proper drug disposal and wasting measures consistent with federal, state, and local law to prevent drug diversion and misuse.
+Implement proper drug waste and disposal measures consistent with federal, state, and local law to prevent drug diversion and misuse.

 - Establish fee schedule